Find the perfect place to stay for your Cooperstown, NY, vacation

 "In some ways, it's strange," said Duncan, of his newfound success.
 "I'm not totally ego less, but it's not inflating me.
 I'm just pleased I'm utilizing my talent.
 I feel like I'm at an oasis."

-The newly revised 183-page edition offers a comprehensive view of the village's beloved history with updated and expanded text, 255 illustrations, including 167 photographs in full-color by Richard S. Duncan, black and white photography drawn from the Association's Smith and Telfer Collection, and a foreword by Jane Forbes Clark.
+The latest 183-page edition of this classic local book offers a comprehensive view of the village's beloved history with updated and expanded text, 255 illustrations, including 167 photographs in full-color by Richard S. Duncan, black and white photography drawn from the Association's Smith and Telfer Collection, and a foreword by Jane Forbes Clark.

 Otsego Lake Past and Present is available in our museum gift shops and by mail through The Farmers' Museum gift shop 800 Lake Rd., Cooperstown, NY 13326.
 This volume is the first comprehensive photographic documentation of Otsego Lake.
 It features the extraordinary color photographs of Richard S. Duncan, Commissioned by The Farmers' Museum in 2003 and 2004, and draws upon the historical photographic collections of The New York State Historical Association